input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 changes and maintenance, the DevX team decided the best course of action was enhancing GHC's cross-compilation support and add a proper JS backend based on GHCJS.
-We feel that this adds value to the entire Haskell ecosystem, keeps the JS backend in sync with GHC, provides a better user experience for all, and reduces maintenance costs.
+We feel that this adds value to the entire Haskell ecosystem, keeps the JS backend in sync with GHC, provides a better user experience for all, reduces maintenance costs, and greatly improves the backends in GHC in general.
+By implementing support for a JS backend in GHC, we also improve GHC's support for cross-compilation (and testing cross-compilers), which is directly applicable to the WASM, iOS, and Android backends in GHC.

 ## Is GHCJS dead?